wannesm/wmpycalc.vim/README.md

 WMPyCalc
 ========

-Add the number in the selection or execute the selection as Python and store the result in register 0.
+Add the numbers in a selection or execute a selection as Python code and store the result in register 0.

 Examples